 A budget simulation takes interactivity to the next level.
 It can be used to illustrate the difficulty of balancing the budget by challenging participants to allocate limited resources among a portfolio of valuable services.
 Such an exercise gives participants a better appreciation of the difficult choices that must be made.

 This webinar shows examples of interactive data presentations and the benefits of interactivity and simulation.

 Credibility in Forecasting is Vital

 Forecasts are essential when trying to convince others of the gravity of financial distress.
 However, even when there is a sense of urgency the recovery leader should ensure the forecast’s credibility before presenting it publicly.
-A forecast released prematurely can become counterproductive when stakeholders quibble over forecasting techniques and assumptions rather than assess the big picture the forecast is intended to convey.
 The GFOA book Informed Decision-Making though Forecasting describes how to optimize forecaster credibility.